sibirbil/marsopt/docs/source/getting_started.md

   'optimizer': 'rmsprop'}}
 ```

-### 5.2.
-Objective Values & Elapsed Times
+### Objective Values and Elapsed Times

-Sometimes you want arrays of all objective values to quickly visualize or analyze them:
+Sometimes you want arrays of all objective function values to quickly visualize or analyze them:

 ```python
 study.objective_values